 Brief History of Vaput

-Vaput is the oldest Finnish speaking women's choir.
+Vaput is the oldest women's choir working in Finnish.
 The choir was officially founded in 1910 but it had actually started already in 1906.

 At those times the language of the "cultured people" in Finland was Swedish.
 There was very little existing choir music in Finnish, especially for women.
 Vaput did a lot of work to change the situation by commissioning and publishing new choral works.

 Ms Alli Hannikainen 1910-1917, music teacher and a founder of Vaput

 In 2017 Vaput took part in an international choir competition in Spain and got silver points.
 Vaput also celebrated the 100 years of independent Finland with several projects.
 One of them was a forest concert in the Pyhä-Häkki National Park.
 About 600 people took part in the event.

 In 2016 the Tuulantei Ensemble published a Christmas CD.

 In 2015 Hilkka Heikkilä, the vice conductor of Vaput, was chosen the vice chair of Suomen Naiskuoroliitto, The Finnish Association of Women's Choirs.
 The conductor of Vaput, Ulla Kotamäki, works in the Music Committee.

 Vaput published a CD named "Sydämellä Vaput" in 2012.
 It contains Finnish choral pieces especially composed for Vaput.
-The oldest songs originate from 1917 and the youngest ones from the 100-year competition held in 2010.
 The CD can be ordered from the choir, price €10 + postage (VAT 0%), email oraatikainen at gmail.com.

 Vaput took part in the international choir competition in Verona, Italy, in 2011.
 The choir got a silver trophy.